 - Prostascint Imaging

 - Thyroid Imaging

 Nuclear Medicine Safety

 Because the doses of radiotracer are very small, diagnostic nuclear medicine procedures result in minimal radiation exposure.
-Nuclear medicine procedures have been performed for more than 50 years on adults and for more than 40 years on infants and children of all ages without any known adverse effects.
+Nuclear medicine procedures have been performed for more than 50 years on adults and for more than 40 years on children of all ages without any known adverse effects.